Home » Seasonal Arts and Crafts » Winter Arts and Craft Ideas » How To Make Paper Snowflakes In 5 Minutes

 Can you make a 4 or 8-sided snowflake?

 Yes, even though in nature snowflakes are 6-sided, creating symmetrical 4 or 8-sided snowflakes can be a fun project.
-4-sided snowflakes may be easier for the youngest children to do as the 6-sided folding can be a little tricky for young hands.
+4-sided snowflakes may be easier for the youngest children to do as the 6-sided folding can be tricky for young hands.

 How To Make A Paper Snowflake In 5 Minutes